-The school will put together a team of professionals to work with you and your family.
-Team members could include regular education teachers, special education teachers, speech therapists, occupational therapists, physical therapists, behavior analysts/consultants, special education directors/coordinators, and any other professionals that may have direct contact with your child in the school setting.
+could include regular education teachers, special education teachers, speech therapists, occupational therapists, physical therapists, behavior analysts/consultants, special education directors/coordinators, and any other professionals that may have direct contact with your child in the school setting.

-Parents and caregivers are encouraged to include outside team members that may have a beneficial impact on the decision making process for your child's educational goals.
+Parents and caregivers are important members of the IEP team and experts on your own child.
+You are encouraged to include others that may have a beneficial impact on the decision making process for your child's educational goals.
 Examples may include physicians, advocates, in-home service providers, and other family members that may provide you with support.